Taking a Fact-Finding Trip Before Moving Abroad

 Living Abroad Contributing Editor

 Moving to another country is a big step that should not be taken lightly.
 There are many issues to consider.
 Much research must be done in order to ensure that you are making the right decisions.
-The most important decision is your choice of where to move.
+The most important is your choice of where to move.
 There are many unknown factors and questions about living abroad that cannot be answered by research alone, no matter how much time you spend gathering facts and information.
-The best way to assure that you are choosing the right destination for your overseas move is to take a fact-finding trip to the country that most interests you.
+Often, the best way to assure that you are choosing the right destination for your overseas move is to take a fact-finding trip to the country that most interests you.

 Getting a Sense of Daily Life Abroad

 A fact-finding trip allows you to get an idea of all aspects daily life in your host country.
 When I went to Brazil on a yearlong student exchange, I had not been to Rio de Janeiro before.
 If I had known beforehand that I would have to go on a daily hour-long ride on a crowded bus to get to my university, I might have opted for a smaller city or a different living arrangement.
 I also had no idea that I would live on a major thoroughfare in the Copacabana neighborhood, where the constant traffic noise and honking was almost unbearable.
 On a fact-finding trip you will be able to explore these details of daily life and make a well-educated decision about where to move.

 For a successful trip, you should carefully plan your itinerary and activities.
 If you have an employment contract and know where you will be working, you can limit your trip to one location, but if you are moving abroad to retire, open a business, or buy property, I suggest visiting several cities or towns that interest you.
 Take time to research primary necessities such as housing, banking, shopping, communications, employment or business opportunities, transportation, and the cost of living.
 Visit a rental agency to find out about the types apartments or homes available to rent and how much they cost.
 Ask how easy it is to have utilities connected and how to get a telephone and internet access.